 A lower size limit was originally proposed by the Dossier Submitter to be 1 nm in order to include both nano- and sub-micron sized particles.
 During the Consultation many stakeholders indicated that a limit lower than 100 nm would cause considerable technical problems from an analytical standpoint, indicating, for example, that the presence of ‘molecular particles’ (particles comprising single molecules), detergent micelles and other particles comprised of several molecules with dynamic surface structure could confound the interpretation of particle characterisation at the nanoscale.
 It was also stated that it would be difficult to ascertain the size through regular testing methods.
 FORUM echoed these comments.
-The Dossier Submitter acknowledged the practical difficulties associated with the 1nm limit, and therefore proposed to increase the lower limit in the conditions of the restriction to 100 nm to address the practical difficulties associated with the 1nm limit.
-However, RAC did not consider it necessary to set a lower size limit at all.
+The Dossier Submitter acknowledged the practical difficulties associated with the 1nm limit, and therefore proposed to increase the lower limit in the conditions of the restriction to 100 nm.
+However, RAC did not consider it necessary to set a lower size limit for the microplastic definition at all.
 SEAC notes that a definition should delineate a group of substances with similar concern/hazard and should not take into account considerations regarding enforceability and practicality.
 Difficulties in relation to determining the size of submicron particles, should be dealt with through adequate targeting of the restriction, rather than modifying the underlying definition of a microplastic.
+As such, SEAC finds RAC’s rejection of the 100 nm limit in the definition of “microplastics” to be justified.
+However, SEAC does not agree to set no lower size limit at all.
+In that case the definition would not provide a fully fit-for-purpose delineation of the group of substances that need to be regulated (i.e. the scope of the proposed restriction).
+SEAC therefore proposes to include in the definition the originally proposed lower limit of 1 nm.
 SEAC also notes that in light of the risk identified by RAC and the Dossier Submitter (which also includes particles at the nano-scale), it is unfortunate that an unrefined term such as “microplastics” was used to define the conditions of the restriction proposal.
 This can lead to confusion and discussions based on semantics instead of the underlying scientific reasons for proposing this restriction.
 SEAC notes that the term should perhaps not be used as the basis for any Annex XVII entry resulting from this proposal, but rather the physical and chemical criteria themselves.

 The size limit should be assessed for all dimensions of the material since, as an example, plastic bags and films with a large surface area could otherwise also be covered by the restriction.
 SEAC agrees with the Dossier Submitter that these types of material should not be considered as intentionally added microplastics.

 Some stakeholders have expressed concerns regarding the size cut-offs for fibres.
 The Dossier Submitter has therefore included upper and lower limit values for length as well as a length-to-diameter ratio to address these concerns.
 The basis for these additional elements was the WHO fibre aspect ratio criteria.
 A lower size limit had been proposed by the Dossier Submitter of 3 nm and upper one of 15 mm, as well as a length-to-diameter ratio that needs to be larger than 3.
+As was the case for the particle size cut-off, RAC did not find it necessary to set one.
+SEAC does not agree with this (see detailed discussion above).
+SEAC therefore proposes to include in the definition the originally proposed lower limit of 3 nm.

 Previous considerations on the targeting of the restriction apply here as well.

 Besides these almost universally accepted parts of the microplastics definition, the Dossier Submitter also needed to consider some additional terminology and characteristics.